 At the café, we ordered what they are known for: churros and chocolate!
 They also serve cakes and coffee, though that is not what either of us went for.
 The chocolateria has been serving churros and chocolate since 1894 giving it historical significance among both tourists and local residents in Madrid.
 Its name is now recognized by chocolate enthusiasts around the world.

-The interior is decorated with mirrors, green wood panels, green velvet seats, and marble tables.
+The interior is decorated with mirrors, green wooden panels, green velvet seats, and marble tables.
 Lining the walls of the chocolateria are photographs both old and new of famous celebrities from all around the world who have dropped by to try their famous churros and chocolate.

 On our first visit, Jorge and I tried several of the large churros (which later turned out to be both of our favorites – even after ordering the thin kind during our next visit.)
-The chocolateria staff deep fries the churros until they are the perfect shade of golden-brown.
+The chocolateria staff deep-fries the churros until they are the perfect shade of golden-brown.
 Fresh out of the oil, the warm churros are brought out to your table along with a cup of steaming hot dark chocolate.
-The cup of chocolate is prepared Spanish style: thick, dark, and strong.
+The cup of chocolate is prepared Spanish-style: thick, dark, and strong.

 The staff member making the churros cuts them to the perfect length.
 Jorge explained to me that the workers actually make the churros by pouring one long spiral of batter into the hot frying oil.
-From our seats, we could peak into the kitchen and see where the worker was spinning a large machine that was pouring the churro batter into the frying area.
+From our seats, we could peek into the kitchen and see where the worker was spinning a large machine that was pouring the churro batter into the frying area.
 The churros were then cut to the ideal length for dipping.
 It was a fascinating process to watch.
-The kitchen never seemed to catch a break with an endless line of people waiting out the door even past lunch time!
+The kitchen never seemed to catch a break with an endless line of people waiting out the door even past lunchtime!